-Also known as light therapy, it is the use of ultraviolet (UV) light for healing effects.
+Also known as light therapy, it uses ultraviolet (UV) light for healing effects.

-Phototherapy has been used throughout the world for almost a century to treat chronic skin conditions such as psoriasis , vitiligo and severe eczema.
+Phototherapy has been used worldwide for almost a century to treat chronic skin conditions such as psoriasis, vitiligo, and severe eczema.

-While many treatments decrease the immune system in general, ultraviolet light can be used to decrease the local immune system in the skin.
-In conditions such as psoriasis, light therapy can also slow down the development of thick, scaly skin .
+While many treatments decrease the immune system in general, ultraviolet light can be used to reduce the local immune system in the skin.
+In conditions such as psoriasis, light therapy can also slow down the development of thick, scaly skin.

-This makes phototherapy a good treatment option for almost anyone, especially those who do not like creams, those who want a natural treatment, a steroid-free treatment and those who want additional control with a combination of therapies
+This makes phototherapy a good treatment option for almost anyone, especially those who do not like creams, those who want a natural treatment, a steroid-free treatment, and those who wish additional control with a combination of therapies.